 Dr Jane Oakland MBPsS

 Jane has been a professional singer for 35 years.
 Through her own experience of debilitating performance anxiety Jane became interested in the impact of stress on the careers of professional musicians.
 While still working professionally, she undertook an extended period of study which culminated in the award of a PhD from Glasgow Caledonian University for her research on musical career transition and the implications of redundancy for musicians.
 This research explored how professional musicians cope with the loss of identity following redundancy.
 She is currently an active researcher in the field of musical career development and has published in several peer reviewed journals.
-Jane is a registered mental skills practitioner with BAPAM and works in private practice to support artists with all career related issues using evidence based psychological strategies and CBT techniques.
+Jane is a registered mental skills practitioner and trainer with BAPAM and works in private practice to support artists with all career related issues using evidence based psychological strategies and CBT techniques.
 She also works extensively with amateur musicians and students on performance preparation.
-As a psychologist, Jane is attached to the Bournemouth Symphony Orchestra and is Module Lead in psychology for the Performing Arts Medicine MSc at UCL.
+Jane is Module Lead in psychology for the Performing Arts Medicine MSc at UCL and works with students at Birmingham University on performance enhancement.
 If you would like more information on Jane’s work, personal advice or arrange an introductory private consultation please contact Jane.

 Frequently asked questions

 What is a Music Psychologist?

 Applied Music Psychology is based on the same principals as Sport Psychology.
 Most sport institutions now work with psychologists to improve individual and team performance.
 A music psychologist works with musicians in conjunction with their tutors to enhance all aspects of performance such as injury prevention, anxiety or career transition.
 Much research is currently being conducted in relation to music and psychology but as yet we are decades behind the sports world when it comes to applying academic research to practical use in the ‘real world’.
 One of the ways to encourage its practical development is for more musicians to explore and evaluate psychological strategies